- Search The Registry

 - My Account

-Among its founders was Willem Usselincx and Jessé de Forest it was granted a charter for a trade monopoly in the Dutch West Indies by the Republic of the Seven United Netherlands and given jurisdiction over Dutch participation in the Middle Passage slave trade, Brazil, the Caribbean, and North America.
+Among its founders were Willem Usselincx and Jessé de Forest.
+It was granted a charter for a trade monopoly in the Dutch West Indies by the Republic of the Seven United Netherlands and given jurisdiction over Dutch participation in the Middle Passage slave trade, Brazil, the Caribbean, and North America.
 The area where the company could operate consisted of West Africa (between the Tropic of Cancer and the Cape of Good Hope) and the Americas, which included the Pacific Ocean and the eastern part of New Guinea.

-After several reversals, GWC reorganized and a new charter was granted in 1675, largely on the strength in the Atlantic slave trade.
-This "New" version lasted for more than a century, until after the Fourth Anglo-Dutch War, during which it lost most of its assets.
+After several reversals, GWC reorganized, and a new charter was granted in 1675, largely on the strength of the Atlantic slave trade.
+This "New" version lasted for more than a century, until after the Fourth Anglo-Dutch War when it lost most of its assets.
 It went defunct on January 1, 1792.